-A motion to suppress evidence (also called a suppression motion) is used to prevent unlawfully obtained evidence from being used against the defendant in court.
+A motion to suppress evidence (also called a suppression motion) is used to prevent unlawfully obtained evidence from being used against you in court.
 By keeping out improper evidence, the state may be unable to use that evidence and end up dismissing the criminal charges.
-As part of the criminal court process in Colorado, the suppression motion generally takes place during the pretrial stage, after the arraignment but before the jury trial.

 In this article, our Denver Colorado criminal defense lawyers will address:

 - 1. What is a Motion to Suppress Evidence?

 - 3. What kind of evidence can be suppressed?

 - 4. What happens during a suppression hearing?

 - 5. Will my case be dismissed after a suppression hearing?

 1. What is a Motion to Suppress Evidence?

 A motion to suppress evidence is a legal practice where you make a request that certain evidence should not be used at trial.